codehoose/real-world-map-data/README.md

+# 2023-11-24
+Moved the default branch from `master` to `main`.
+If you fix a bug, please branch off main and do a pull request.
+Thanks!

 # Real World Map Data in Unity
 Data from Open Street Map (http://openstreetmap.org) can be imported into Unity at run-time or design-time using the scripts from the projects in this repository.